Third and final part of our thematic dossier on the challenges of adoptingGenerative AI. Find the first two articles here:

 AI, and in particulargenerative AI (Gen AI), is likely to affect, unlike some previous waves of automation, not only jobs with a high repetitive component but also occupations involving a higher degree of autonomy.

-The arrival of generative AI has the potential to increase labor productivity by up to 40%.
+The arrival of generative AI has the potential to boost labor productivity by up to 40%.

 Source: The state of AI in 2023: Generative AI's breakout year